flintntinder/dmp-api/UserLevels.md

 This means, when the user logs in, their "Steward" level needs to be returned, plus their account role per brand as part of their brands list.

 When a user logs in the following is the proposed returned structure.
-Focusing on the role under "user" and the roles under "brands"
+Focusing on the "steward" field under "user" and the roles under "brands"

+Steward being 1 and Non-steward being 0;

 ```json
 {